How did everything begin?

 new directions of movement?

-caused motion in only one direction: away from the source of
+have caused motion in only one direction: away from the

-the explosion.
-No revolving and rotary movements could then
+source of the explosion.
+No revolving and rotary movements

-even occur, but everything would proceed directly away from
+could then even occur, but everything would proceed directly

-the starting point.
-A good question to ask is, how did these
+away from the starting point.
+A good question to ask is, how

-themselves; this goes against all the known laws of physics.
+started by themselves; this goes against all the known laws

-Why are these movements found and observed everywhere in
+of physics.
+Why are these movements found and observed

-space?
-Such facts show how shaky the theory of the origin of
+everywhere in space?
+Such facts show how shaky the theory of

 As regards the birth of the solar system and the Earth, the